Bordetella bronchiseptica: Veterinary pathogenesis

 In veterinary medicine, B. bronchiseptica leads to a range of pathologies in different hosts.
 It is a serious disease of dogs, pigs, and rabbits, and has been seen in cats, horses, and seals.
 A PCR test for the pathogen exists.

 In pigs, B. bronchiseptica and Pasteurella multocida act synergistically to cause atrophic rhinitis, a disease resulting in arrested growth and distortion of the turbinates in the nasal terminus (snout).

 In dogs, B. bronchiseptica causes acute tracheobronchitis, which typically has a harsh, honking cough.
 Kennel cough can also be caused by canine adenovirus-2 or canine parainfluenza virus or a combination of pathogens.

 In rabbits, B. bronchiseptica is often found in the nasal tract.
 It is often assumed to cause a nearly asymptomatic infection known as snuffles, but the causative agent for that disease is Pasteurella multocida; B. bronchiseptica often co-infects the nasal passage at the same time.

 Cats infected with B. bronchiseptica have been seen with tracheobronchitis, conjunctivitis, and rhinitis (upper respiratory tract infection - URI), mandibular lymphadenopathy, and pneumonia.
 However, URI in cats can also be caused by herpesvirus, calicivirus, Mycoplasma species, or Chlamydia psittaci.
 An intranasal vaccine exists for cats.

 Outbreaks

 2022 outbreak

 In late 2022, together with the H3N2 strain of canine influenza and other respiratory pathogens, Bordetella bronchiseptica experienced a surge in canine infections.
 This was partially due to increased human travel and reopened offices following the relaxation of COVID-19 pandemic public health measures, leading to large numbers of dogs being placed together in kennels and doggy day care centers.
-Changing pet ownership behaviors also led to overcrowded animal shelters, which had been emptied at the height of the pandemic.
+Changing pet ownership behaviors also led to overcrowded animal shelters,after the pandemic.